maykinmedia/objects-api/docs/api/authentication.rst

 Objects API
 ===========

-The creation of authentication token for the Objects API is the same as for the Objecttypes API.
+The creation of an authentication token for the Objects API is similar as for the Objecttypes API.

 .. image:: _assets/img/authentication_objects_main.png
     :alt: Click on the "add" button for "Token authorizations"

-In the admin page of the Objects API click on the "add" button for "Token authorizations" resource.
+In the admin of the Objects API click on the "add" button for "Token authorizations" resource.

 .. image:: _assets/img/authentication_objects_add.png
     :alt: Fill in the form and click on "save" button

-"Permissions" section is used for authorizations and can be leaved empty for now.
+The "Permissions" section is used for authorizations and can be left empty for now.
-It's described in the "Authorization" section of this document.
+It's described in the :ref:`api_authorization` section of this document.

 After the form is filled in and submitted the token would be created.
 The token itself is a sequence of 40 letters and digits.
 It's value is generated automatically